gchure/phd/docs/src/chapter_02/section_05_results.md

 an open question how to account for discrepancies in O3, in particular regarding the significant mismatch between the predicted and fitted effective Hill coefficients.

+### Data Collapse of Induction Profiles

+Our primary interest heretofore was to determine the system response at a specific inducer concentration, repressor copy number, and repressor-DNA binding energy.
+However, the cell does not necessarily ``care about'' the precise number of repressors in the system or the binding energy of an individual operator.
+The relevant quantity for cellular function is the fold-change enacted by the regulatory system.
+This raises the question: given a specific value of the fold-change, what combination of parameters will give rise to this desired response?
+In other words, what trade-offs between the parameters of the system will give rise to the same mean cellular output?
+These are key questions both for understanding how the system is governed and, as will become evident in the following chapters of this work, can provide insight as to what parameters may be changing in response to a physiological or environmental perturbation.
+To address these questions, we follow the data collapse strategy used in a number of previous studies [@sourjik2002, @keymer2006, @swem2008].

+The equilibrium states and statistical weights outlined in
+@Fig:induction_states_weights (A) can be further coarse grained into two possible states -- one state being where the promoter is occupied by the repressor and another being where the promoter is *not* occupied by the repressor [@Fig:collase_coarse_graining (A)].
+As the transcriptionally active state and the states in which the repressor is bound are mutually exclusive, we can compute the probability of the repressor not being bound $p_{\neg r}$ to the promoter as
+$$
+p_{\neg r} = \frac{\neg r}{r + \neg r}.
+$${#eq:not_r_bound}
+We can now take a similar approach as in @Eq:fold_change_definition and define the fold-change as the probability of the repressor not being bound when repressor is expressed $p_{\neg r}(R > 0)$ relative to the probability when no repressor is expressed $p_{\neg r}(R = 0)$.
+As the later term is equal to 1, the fold-change in gene expression is directly equivalent to
+$p_{\neg r}$ expressed in @Eq:not_r_bound.
+This form can be algebraically manipulated to the form
+$$
+\text{fold-change} = \frac{1}{1 + \frac{r}{\neg r}} = \frac{1}{1 + e^{-\beta F}}
+$${#eq:two_state_not_r}
+where $F$ can be interpreted as the difference in free energy between the repressor bound and repressor not bound states,
+$$
+F = k_BT \left[\log \neg r - \log r\right]
+$${#eq:not_r_bohr}.

+As @Fig:induction_states_weights provides mathematical forms for $r$ and $\neg r$, $F$ can be directly computed as

+$$
+F = \frac{\Delta\varepsilon_{RA}}{k_BT} - \log
+\frac{\left(1+\frac{c}{K_A}\right)^n}{\left(1+\frac{c}{K_A}\right)^n+e^{-\beta
+\Delta\varepsilon_{AI} }\left(1+\frac{c}{K_I}\right)^n} - \log
+\frac{R}{N_{NS}}.
+$${#eq:induction_bohr_definition}

+![**Coarse graining of promoter occupancy states to a two-state system.** (A) The promoter occupancy states shown in @Fig:induction_states_weights(A) can be further reduced to a two-state system; one in which the repressor is bound to the promoter ($r$ and one in which it is not ($\neg r$).
+(B) The fold-change in gene expression can then be evaluated as the probability of the repressor unbound state $\neg r$ which has the form of a Fermi function (top).
+The energetic parameter $F$ denotes the effective free energy difference between the repressor bound and unbound states and can be directly computed (bottom) using the statistical weights in @Fig:induction_states_weights.
+](ch2_fig7){#fig:collapse_coarse_graining short-caption="Coarse graining of
+promoter occupancy states to a two-state system.}

+The first term in $F$ denotes the repressor-operator binding energy, the second the contribution from the inducer concentration, and the last the effect of the repressor copy number.
+We note that elsewhere, this free energy has been dubbed the Bohr parameter since such families of curves are analogous to the shifts in hemoglobin binding curves at different pHs known as the Bohr effect [@mirny2010; @phillips2015; @einav2016].

+Instead of analyzing each induction curve individually, the free energy provides a natural means to simultaneously characterize the diversity in our eighteen induction profiles. @Fig:induction_collapse (A) demonstrates how the various induction curves from @Fig:induction_predictions (C-E) all collapse onto a single master curve, where points from every induction profile that yield the same fold-change are mapped onto the same free energy.
+@Fig:induction_collapse (B) reveals complete data collapse for the 216 data points in @Fig:induction_experiments (A-C), demonstrating the close match between the theoretical predictions and experimental measurements across all eighteen strains.

+There are many different combinations of parameter values that can result in the same free energy as defined in @Eq:induction_bohr_definition.
+For example, suppose a system originally has a fold-change of 0.2 at a specific inducer concentration, and then operator mutations increase the
+$\Delta\varepsilon_{RA}$ binding energy [@garcia2011].
+While this serves to initially increase both the free energy and the fold-change, a subsequent increase in the repressor copy number could bring the cell back to the original fold-change level.
+Such trade-offs hint that there need not be a single set of parameters that evoke a specific cellular response, but rather that the cell explores a large but degenerate space of parameters with multiple, equally valid paths.

+![**Collapse of fold-change measurements as a function of the free energy.**
+(A) Any combination of parameters can be mapped to a single physiological response (i.e. fold-change) via the free energy, which encompasses the parametric details of the model.
+(B) Experimental data from
+@Fig:induction_experiments collapse onto a single master curve as a function of the free energy.
+The freeenergy for each strain was calculated from
+@Eq:induction_bohr_definition. using $n=2$, $\Delta\varepsilon_{AI}=4.5~k_BT$,
+$K_A=139, \mu\text{M}$, $K_I=0.53 \mu\text{M}$, and the strain-specific $R$ and
+$\Delta\varepsilon_{RA}$.
+All data points represent the mean, and error bars arethe standard error of the mean for eight or more replicates.](ch2_fig8){#fig:induction_collapse short-caption="Collapse of fold-change measurements as a function of the free energy."}